tc39/notes/meetings/2017-03/mar-23.md

 MPT: ??

-MJ: The cron job example is a good example of not wanting to throw, because then you'd get no cron jobs at all for that day.
+MAJ: The cron job example is a good example of not wanting to throw, because then you'd get no cron jobs at all for that day.

 BT: My feeling is to not get into the business of fixing the existing date object and keep things as similar to the existing implementations as possible and create a new one that's better.